An Experienced Baltimore Social Security Disability Attorney Makes a Difference

 - If disabled at age 52, you need to have worked at least five years in the previous 10 years from the date of your disability.

 These are just general guidelines.
-If you’ve become disabled, a Baltimore Social Security disability attorney can review your work history and determine whether you qualify for SSDI benefits.
+If you’ve become disabled, an attorney can review your work history and determine whether you qualify for SSDI benefits.

 Building Your Case for Social Security Disability/SSI Benefits